jnozzi/cocoadev.com/markdown/CodingGuidelines.md

-The document at http://developer.apple.com/documentation/Cocoa/Conceptual/General/CodingGuidelines/Articles/General/NamingIvarsAndTypes.html says about naming instance variables:
+The document at http://developer.apple.com/documentation/Cocoa/Conceptual/CodingGuidelines/Articles/NamingIvarsAndTypes.html says about naming instance variables:

 *Do not use the underscore character as a prefix meaning that the instance variable is private*

-This got me a little confused, because I have started to name all my instance variables with an underscore prefix, due to how General/KeyValueCoding will search first for the key with an underscore, and next just the key.
+This got me a little confused, because I have started to name all my instance variables with an underscore prefix, due to how KeyValueCoding will search first for the key with an underscore, and next just the key.

 So should I stop with the underscores?
-Often instance variable names will clash with local variables or arguments - normally I solve it by always using title case for my instance variables, but then it will not work with General/KeyValueCoding, which is why I adopted the other convention...
+Often instance variable names will clash with local variables or arguments - normally I solve it by always using title case for my instance variables, but then it will not work with KeyValueCoding, which is why I adopted the other convention...

 ----